qwebber/uv-powder/README.md

 This repository contains the code accompanying the paper “Personality affects transmission and acquisition of a proxy pathogen in little brown bats”.
 Scripts are under `scripts/`.
-This project uses standard R package structure and can therefore be installed with `devtools`.
 Input data are under `input/` and data generated for subsequent analyses are under `output/`.
-This also helps declare external package dependencies required for the analysis.

 ## Abstract